Accommodation in student halls at Boston University

 Rates will increase after June 13th to $330 (full week) and $135 (one day).

 K-12 attendees will also be eligible to participate in all other Goldschmidt events (some may require the purchase of an additional ticket).
+Abstract fees still apply if you wish to present at the conference.

 Questions?
 Please contact local organizing committee member Prof. Ethan Baxter at firstname.lastname@example.org